 HUJI-Dorm – a network that exists in some of the Hebrew University dormitories.
 Allows access by your username and password.

 Further information: http://wireless.huji.ac.il

-Other programs available for download from the Division for Computation, Communication, and Information:
+Other programs available for download free of charge to Hebrew University students from the Division for Computation, Communication, and Information:

 - Office Pro Plus

 - Microsoft Imagine (MSDN) service Available only to students of the HUJI Faculty of Science

 - Matlab SPSS